jonathanrppittman/lcbn_gnn_gui/README.md

 # GNN GUI (PyQt)

 This app is a no-code front end to run your existing conversion (.mat -> .pt) and training scripts for graph neural networks, with optional SLURM submission.
+It is mostly a project being built by myself for our lab's use and to explore agentic development (with Google's Jules agent @ URL: jules.google).
 ## 1st Run

 1. Create a venv and install requirements: